tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

      rewrite all the methods of
      `DetectionDataset` following its documents.
      You'll implement the logic to load your dataset and evaluate predictions.
+	 + If you want to load a model trained on COCO, you'll see error messages complaining about unmatched number of categories for certain weights in the checkpoint.
+		 Remove those weights in checkpoint, or rename them in the model.

 2. You can easily add more augmentations such as rotation, but be careful how a box should be augmented.
 The code now will always use the minimal axis-aligned bounding box of the 4 corners,